 - Loss of appetite

 The symptoms of mumps can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is mumps diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
-He or she will give your child a physical exam.
-Your child may also have tests, such as a saliva or urine test to confirm the diagnosis.
+They will give your child a physical exam.
+Your child may also have tests such as a saliva or urine test to confirm the diagnosis.